apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

+Now, build and run the application.
+Select any launch, and try to book it.
+You'll get a success message, but you'll notice that the UI doesn't update.

+Why is that?
+Because the trip you've got stored locally still has the old value for `isBooked`.

+There are a number of ways to change this, a couple of which you'll learn in the next section.
+For now we'll focus on the one which requires the fewest changes to your code: Re-fetching the booking info from the network.

 ## Forcing a fetch from the network

+The `fetch` method on `ApolloClient` has a number of default parameters, so that if you're using the default configuration, the only value you need to provide yourself is the `Query`.

+However, an important parameter to be aware of is the `cachePolicy`.
+By default, this has the value of `returnCacheDataElseFetch`, which does essentially what it says on the label: It looks in the current cache (by default an in-memory cache) for data, and fetches it from the network if it's not present.

+If the data *is* present, the default behavior is to return the local copy to prevent an unnecessary network fetch.
+However, sometimes, particularly after a mutation, this is not the desired behavior.

+There are [several different cache policies available to you](../caching/#specifying-a-cache-policy), but the easiest way to absolutely force a refresh from the network which still updates the cache is to use `fetchIgnoringCacheData`, which bypasses the cache when going to the network, but stores the results of the fetch in the cache for future use.

 Update the `loadLaunchDetails` method to take a parameter to determine if it should force reload, as well.